-To understand the cause, you need to understand the principle of a balance.
-For this you will need to perform a few experiments.
-EXPERIMENT 3 Take a half-metre scale.
-Tie a thick string around its middle.
-The scale should be balanced when it is held up by the string.
-That is, it should not lean to one side but should hang parallel to the ground.
 In this position, the point at which the string is tied is called the balancing point.
 Mark the balancing point on the scale and note its centimetre reading.
-Ensure that the string does not slip when you mark the balancing point.
-Figure 2 Take your 20 gm, 30 gm, 40 gm and 50 gm weights.
+Ensure that the string does not slip from this mark.

+Take your 20 gm, 30 gm, 40 gm and 50 gm weights.
 Tie a thread around each weight to form a loop, as shown in Figure 3.
 You can hang these weights from the scale by these loops.
-Figure 3 First hang the 20 gm weight exactly 10 cm to the left of the balancing point of your scale.
+First hang the 20 gm weight exactly 10 cm to the left of the balancing point of your scale.
 The loop should hang exactly from the 10 cm mark.
 The correct way to hang the weight is shown in Figure 4.

-Figure 4 Hang the other 20 gm weight on the other side of the balancing point.
+Hang the other 20 gm weight on the other side of the balancing point.
 Its distance from the balancing point should be such that the scale is balanced when you lift it by its string handle.
 How far from the balancing point did you hang the second 20 gm weight?
-(32) Shift the left hand weight 15 cm from the balancing point.
+(32) Shift the left hand weight at 15 cm from the balancing point.
 Then slide the right hand weight until the scale is balanced.

-How far from the balancing point did you have to hang the right hand weight this time?
-(33) What conclusion can you draw about balancing the scale and the distance at which the weights are hung from the balancing point?
-(34) Repeat the experiment with the 30 gm, 40 gm and 50 gm weights, hanging them at different distances from the balancing point and confirm whether your conclusion is correct.
-(35) SOLVE THIS RIDDLE A balance has pans of the same weight and equal weights are placed in them.
+Repeat the experiment with the 30 gm, 40 gm and 50 gm weights, hanging them at different distances from the balancing point, and confirm whether your conclusion is correct or not.
+(35)

+SOLVE THIS RIDDLE A balance has pans of the same weight and equal weights are placed in them.
 Yet the beam of the balance is not horizontal.

 Based on your observations in Experiment 3, what do you think could be the problem with this balance?
-(35) RECTIFYING THE BALANCING ERROR Measure the distance of the two pans from the balancing point.
+(36) RECTIFYING THE BALANCING ERROR Measure the distance of the two pans from the balancing point in your own balance.
 Are these two distances the same?
 If they are not, make them equal.
 Is your balance correct now?
 Hold it up to find out.
 EXPERIMENT 4 Slide the string handle 1 cm to the left or right of the balancing point.
 Hang 20 gm weights at a distance of 20 cm on either side of this new point.
 Is your scale balanced?
-(36) Why do you think this happened?
-(37) At the end of Experiment 3 you had measured the distance of the pans on either side of the balancing point and equalised these distances.
+(37) Why do you think this happened?
+(38) At the end of Experiment 3 you had measured the distance of the pans on either side of the balancing point and equalised these distances.
 If your balance was still incorrect after this adjustment, then explain on the basis of your observations in Experiment 4 what could be the possible problem.
-(38) CHECKING THE BALANCING POINT Remove the pans of your balance.
+(39) CHECKING THE BALANCING POINT Remove the pans of your balance.
 Lift the beam by the handle.